15th November 2018

 The learning landscape of the modern workforce is undergoing a radical transformation.
 As CIPD’s Head of L&D Andy Lancaster has noted, globalisation and technology are constantly growing and developing, bringing fresh challenges for organisations to face.
 Learners are becoming more independent, skills requirements are changing and job roles are having to adapt.

-In other words, L&D is changing, and in order for us to adjust it’s time for us to rethink the role of the practitioner.
+In other words, learning and development (L&D) is changing, and in order for us to adjust it’s time for us to rethink the role of the practitioner.
 So what do modern L&D practitioners need to be?

 L&D has a long history of being an individual function within a business.
 Traditionally, L&D was focused on organising training logistics, creating learning plans and producing designs and training materials based on current needs.
 Up until now, your job will likely have been based upon planning a training programme and assigning a trainer to teach your employees the relevant skills over a day or more of formal learning.
 As part of a separate silo within the business, the L&D manager enforces the learning with little need to consult with other departments.